rlebre/url-shortener/README.md

 # URL Shortener

 URL Shortener is a small project that allows authorized users to shorten their long URls.
-Users may get a random 4 alphanumeric identifier of their links or, alternatively, provide a custom slug.
+Users may get a random 4 alphanumeric identifier of their URLs or, alternatively, provide a custom slug.
 The effectiveness of the short URL goes live after the e-mail confirmation.

 The project is built using [Next.js](https://nextjs.org/) framework.